The Magic Pudding: Plot summary

 Wanting to see the world and unable to live with his uncle anymore, Bunyip Bluegum the koala sets out on his travels, taking only a walking stick.
-At about lunchtime, feeling more than slightly peckish, he meets Bill Barnacle the sailor and Sam Sawnoff the penguin who are eating a magic pudding which, no matter how much one eats it, always reforms into a whole pudding again.
+At about lunchtime, feeling more than slightly peckish, he meets Bill Barnacle the sailor and Sam Sawnoff the Emperor penguin who are eating a magic steak and kidney pudding which, no matter how much one eats it, continually reforms into a whole pudding again.
 The pudding is called Albert, has thin arms and legs, and is bad-tempered and ill-mannered.
-His only pleasure is being eaten and on his insistence, Bill and Sam invite Bunyip to join them for lunch.
+His only pleasure is being eaten, and on his insistence, Bill and Sam invite Bunyip to join them for lunch.
 They then set off on the road together, Bill explaining to Bunyip how he and Sam were once shipwrecked with a ship's cook on an iceberg where the cook created the pudding which they now own.

-Later on they encounter the Pudding Thieves, a possum named Patrick and a wombat named Watkin.
+Later on, they encounter the Pudding Thieves, a possum named Patrick and a wombat named Watkin.
 Bill and Sam bravely defend their pudding while Bunyip sits on Albert so that he cannot escape while they are not looking.
-Later that night sitting round the fire, Bill and Sam, grateful for his contributions of the day, invite Bunyip to join them and become a member of the Noble Society of Pudding Owners.
+Later that night, sitting around the fire, Bill and Sam, grateful for his contributions of the day, invite Bunyip to join them and become a member of the Noble Society of Pudding Owners.

 Later the next day, through some well-thought-out trickery, the Pudding Thieves make a successful grab for the Pudding.
-Upset and outraged, Bill and Sam fall into despair and it is up to Bunyip to get them to pull themselves together and set off to rescue their Pudding.
-In the course of tracking down the Pudding Thieves they encounter some rather pathetic and unsavoury members of society, but eventually manage to get led to the Pudding Thieves' lair.
-Bunyip's cleverness lures the robbers into a trap from where Bill and Sam's fists do the rest and they retrieve their pudding.
+Upset and outraged, Bill and Sam fall into despair, and it is up to Bunyip to get them to pull themselves together and set off to rescue their Pudding.
+In the course of tracking down the Pudding Thieves, they encounter some rather pathetic and unsavoury members of society, but eventually manage to get led to the Pudding Thieves' lair.
+Bunyip's cleverness lures the robbers into a trap from where Bill and Sam's fists do the rest, and they retrieve their pudding.

-Some time later the Pudding Thieves approach the three Pudding Owners proclaiming that they bear gifts of good will and will present them to the pudding owners if they would only look inside a bag they have with them.
-When doing so they pull it over their heads and tie it up leaving them defenceless as the thieves take their pudding and run off.
+Some time later, the Pudding Thieves approach the three Pudding Owners, proclaiming that they bear gifts of goodwill and will present them to the pudding owners if they would only look inside a bag they have with them.
+When doing so, they pull it over their heads and tie it up, leaving them defenceless as the thieves take their pudding and run off.